xiao-mantou/GamingTweaks/README.md

 [![Discord](https://img.shields.io/discord/418256415874875402.svg?colorA=7289da&colorB=99aab5&label=Discord&logo=discord&maxAge=60)](https://discord.me/CHEF-KOCH)
 [![Tip Me via PayPal](https://img.shields.io/badge/PayPal-tip%20me-green.svg?logo=paypal)](https://www.paypal.me/nvinside)

-This Guide is all about _Windows Gaming_, and I really mean Gaming on Windows only.
+This guide is all about _Windows Gaming_, and I really mean Gaming on Windows only.
 There exist tons of outdated guides and myths when it comes to such guides but there mostly wrong so I wrote my own to show the things which really does do the difference!

 Advice: